Presentations 2025

 Miroslaw Chamera, CEO, ARIADNE Engineering

-Welcome and introduction to the Model-Based Enterprise (MBE) concept and the conference.
+Kick off the conference with an introduction to the Model-Based Enterprise (MBE) concept and an overview of the event’s goals.

 Keynote – Digital Twins & Model-Based Definition: A New Era in Component Qualification